awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-workflow.md

 If you configure a trail that applies to all regions to send events to a CloudWatch Logs log group, CloudTrail sends events from all regions to a single log group\.

 ** Log management and data events **
 Configure your trails to log read\-only, write\-only, or all management and data events\.
 By default, trails log management events\.
-For more information, see [Logging Data and Management Events for Trails](logging-management-and-data-events-with-cloudtrail.md)\.
+For more information, see [Working with CloudTrail Log Files](cloudtrail-working-with-log-files.md)\.

+**Log CloudTrail Insights events**
+Configure your trails to log Insights events to help you identify and respond to unusual activity associated with `write` management API calls\.
+If your trail is configured to log read\-only or no management events, you cannot turn on CloudTrail Insights event logging\.
+For more information, see [Logging Insights Events for Trails](logging-insights-events-with-cloudtrail.md)\.

 ** Enable log encryption **
 Log file encryption provides an extra layer of security for your log files\.
 For more information, see [Encrypting CloudTrail Log Files with AWS KMS–Managed Keys \(SSE\-KMS\)](encrypting-cloudtrail-log-files-with-aws-kms.md)\.